yixqiao/JLearn/README.md

 **STILL IN DEVELOPMENT.**
 Library is located at [packages](https://github.com/yixqiao/JLearn/packages).
-Fully polished library should be available in 1 week.
+Fully complete and ready-to-use library should be available in 1 week.

 ### Goals
 - Create and train a neural network in a few lines of intuitive code